stadium-software/css-utilities/README.md

 [Back to top](#table-of-contents)

 ### Border radius
-Adding rounded corners to elements
+Add rounded corners to elements

 1. Append a value to the base class name from 0 to 20
 2. Will become a pixel value